Bla-Chat/Android-Deprecated/README.md

 A secure and open source android chat application, to give you insight what happens to your data.

+And all implemented in only about 3000 to 4000 lines of code.

 It works with any server, that implements the protocol it uses.
 Currently the only software implementing this protocol is BlaChatServer (https://github.com/penguinmenac3/BlaChat-Server).